-Distributing food and beverage from an exhibitor booth is permitted only if the food and beverage is ordered through the convention center’s official caterer (including bottled water).
-Information about ordering food and beverage will be included in the Exhibitor Service Kit.
+Distributing food and beverage from an exhibitor booth is permitted only if the food and beverage is ordered through the convention center’s official caterer (this includes bottled water).
+Information about ordering food and beverages will be included in the Exhibitor Service Manual.
 Provision of alcoholic beverages is strictly prohibited.

-Freight aisles must be clear of exhibit materials at all times during move in as the obstruction prevents other companies from obtaining their booth freight and delays set-up.
+Freight aisles must be clear of exhibit materials at all times during move-in as the obstruction prevents other companies from obtaining their booth freight and therefore delays set-up.
 Freight aisles will be clearly marked on the final floor plan.
-Companies not adhering to this policy will receive a 10-point deduction in the 2017 priority point system for every one hour the freight remains in the aisle.
+Companies not adhering to this policy will receive a 10-point deduction in the 2020 priority point system for every one hour that freight remains in the aisle.

 Hanging Signs and Banners

 Hanging signs and banners are permitted in island booths only.
-Banners may not exceed the 26-feet height limitation.
+Banners may not exceed the 25 foot height limitation.
 Please contact Freeman with any specific questions or requests.

-The Cardiovascular Research Foundation and Colorado Convention Center are not responsible for theft of or damage to exhibitor property.
+The Cardiovascular Research Foundation and Miami Beach Convention Center are not responsible for theft of or damage to exhibitor property.
 Exhibitors wishing to insure exhibit materials, goods, or wares against theft, damage by fire, accident, or loss of any other kind must do so at their own expense.
-Exhibiting companies are also responsible for obtaining general liability insurance coverage against injury to persons and property in commercially reasonable amounts, and to designate CRF and Freeman as additional named insureds.
+Exhibiting companies are also responsible for obtaining general liability insurance coverage against injury to persons and property in commercially reasonable amounts, and for designating CRF and Freeman as additional named insureds.

-Detailed information regarding work rules for all trades operating at the convention center will be provided in the Exhibitor Service Kit.
+Detailed information regarding work rules for all trades operating at the convention center will be provided in the Exhibitor Service Manual.

-Exhibitors must receive relevant licenses from Broadcast Music, Inc., and American Society of Composers, Authors, and Publishers if presenting prerecorded music at any time during the meeting.
+Note about playing pre-recorded music: Exhibitors must receive relevant licenses from Broadcast Music, Inc. and the American Society of Composers, Authors, and Publishers if presenting pre-recorded music at any time during the meeting.
 The exhibitor will be responsible for any liability and costs associated with a music licensing violation.
-Sound enhancement may be used.
-However, the level must be such as to not interfere with adjacent exhibitors.
+Sound enhancement may be used; however, the level must be such as to not interfere with adjacent exhibitors.
 CRF reserves the right to monitor all sound levels and to require the exhibitor to adjust the volume accordingly.
 Live performances are prohibited.

-Photographing, videotaping, and/or audio recording including the use of cell phone cameras is permissible only in an exhibiting company’s own booth.
-Those who do not comply will be asked to leave the meeting and will receive a 10-point deduction in the 2018 priority point system.
+Note about photographing, videotaping, and audio recording: Photographing, videotaping, and/or audio recording (including the use of cell phone cameras) is permissible only in an exhibiting company’s own booth.
+Those who do not comply will be asked to leave the meeting and will receive a 10-point deduction in the 2020 priority point system.

 Contests, lotteries, raffles, and games of chance are prohibited.
-Promotional items must not exceed $25 in value unless approved in writing by CRF.
-All requests for premiums and printed materials for invitations must be submitted to CRF for review and approval no later than Wednesday, September 27.
+Promotional items must not exceed $25 (USD) in value unless approved in writing by CRF.
+All requests for premiums and printed materials for invitations must be submitted to CRF for review and approval no later than Wednesday, September 9th, 2020.
 Unapproved items may not be distributed.

 Sales and Order Taking